Whowong/CHH/GitLab/README.md

     - docker push registry.gitlab.com/$CI_PROJECT_NAMESPACE/$CI_PROJECT_NAME/razorpagestestsample
 ```

-4.3	You can now run another pipelike which will build your code and push your container
+4.3	You can now run another pipeline which will build your code and push your container.
+To verify this, after the pipeline completes, look for your container under "Packages & Registries" then "Container Registry".

 Awesome, as a checkpoint you should now have a pipeline that is building the application, creating a container, and storing it in the container registry.
 If everything looks good lets continue on this journey.